 Other difficult questions can arise from the potentially negative value that is culturally assigned to "zoning out" as a lower form of coping.
 Should the anxious patient who no longer wants to face the anxiety associated with the end of life and desires sedation be encouraged to work through such issues?
 Or is it allowable for the anxiety of such patients to be handled with sedation?
 How many alternatives should be tried before anxiety is considered unacceptable?
 When dealing with such requests, professionals should consider their own cultural and religious biases and the cultural and/or religious backgrounds of patients and their families.

-Noting the limitations of surveys and retrospective chart reviews,[42,43] researchers have completed prospective studies to determine the use of sedation for uncontrolled symptoms in terminally ill patients.
+Noting the limitations of surveys and retrospective chart reviews,[41,42] researchers have completed prospective studies to determine the use of sedation for uncontrolled symptoms in terminally ill patients.
 Four palliative care programs with inpatient units in Israel, South Africa, and Spain reported that 97 out of 387 patients (25%) required sedation.
 In 59 of the 97 patients (60%), sedation was used for refractory delirium, with midazolam being the most common medication prescribed.
 A study of similar design in Canada reported that 80% of 150 patients developed delirium prior to death.
 Of the 150 patients, 9 required sedation for refractory delirium.
 A retrospective study at the MD Anderson Cancer Center in Houston included 1,207 patients admitted to the palliative care unit.
 Palliative sedation was used in 15% of admissions.
 The most common indications were delirium (82%) and dyspnea (6%).
 Sedation in these circumstances is often used on a temporary basis and was reversible in 23% of this group of patients.
+An Italian study of 2,033 patients showed that 83 patients required palliative sedation, most frequently for dyspnea (37%) and delirium (31%).[Level of evidence: III]

 The relatively short period between onset of sedation and death has been consistently reported as 1 to 6 days.
 It has been noted, however, that palliative care patients who have delirium and appear extremely ill may still have treatable, reversible complications.[46,47,48,49]